danbugs/dancing_web/README.md

     - if your project isn't already a `git` repository, run: `git init`, and
     - next, run: `git submodule add https://github.com/danbugs/dancing_web.git`.

+- After this:
-- After this, all you have to do is add `#include "dancing_web/src/dancing_web.h"` at the top of your file and refer to the usage section above on how to get started.
+  - add: `#include "dancing_web/src/dancing_web.h"` at the top of `your_file.c` and refer to the usage section above on how to get started,
+  - to compile, run: `emcc your_file.c ./dancing_web/src/dancing_web.c`, and
+  - to finish off, create the basic root `index.html` file I mentioned in the usage section.

+- To update the dependency, run: `git submodule update --remote --merge`.